Emergency management planning at UA

 Prevention is central to our approach.
 For starters, we are communicating better so that we can identify problems early and prevent them from worsening.
 For instance, a work team with representatives from Student Affairs; the Counseling Center; Health Services; the Office of General Counsel and the Police Department meets regularly to assess and address potential threats before they become problems.

-In addition, a cross-functional team that includes faculty members and students meets weekly to review recent police reports and safety issues to determine if our response has been full and complete.
+In addition, a cross-functional team that includes faculty members and students meets regularly to review recent police reports and safety issues to determine if our response has been full and complete.
 Further, a new university-wide safety committee reviews safety and security policies and recommends improvements.

 Preparation is continuous